gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: New plugin mechanism can be used to apply `Settings` plugin

+## Story: All plugins are resolved before any plugin is applied to a target

+Before actually applying plugins (potentially expensive), all required plugins should be resolved in the spirit of fail fast.

 ## Story: Plugin declares minimum Gradle version requirement

 ## Story: User specifies non static plugin version constraint (i.e. dynamic plugin dependencies)